davidbien/lexang/index.md

       TyGetTriggerSaveTagName<t_TyLexTraits,t_fInLexGen>,
       TyGetTriggerSaveAttributes<t_TyLexTraits,t_fInLexGen> > >;

 ### Triggers: Are used to communicate positions within a Token to the analyzer.
 This obviates re-parsing of a found token in most cases by finding all relevant positions while parsing the token.
+Note that Triggers cannot be used at the start of a final production as they would signal every time.
+If a Trigger is used at the start of a final production then an exception is thrown during analyzer generation.
+Examples:
+    static const vtyActionIdent s_knTriggerPrefixBegin = 18;
+    static const vtyActionIdent s_knTriggerPrefixEnd = 19;
+    template < class t_TyLexTraits, bool t_fInLexGen = true >
+    using TyGetTriggerPrefixBegin = _l_trigger_position< t_TyLexTraits,
+                                                         s_knTriggerPrefixBegin, t_fInLexGen >;
+    template < class t_TyLexTraits, bool t_fInLexGen = true >
+    using TyGetTriggerPrefixEnd = _l_trigger_string< t_TyLexTraits, s_knTriggerPrefixEnd,
+                                                     s_knTriggerPrefixBegin, t_fInLexGen >;

+    static const vtyActionIdent s_knTriggerLocalPartBegin = 20;
+    static const vtyActionIdent s_knTriggerLocalPartEnd = 21;
+    template < class t_TyLexTraits, bool t_fInLexGen = true >
+    using TyGetTriggerLocalPartBegin = _l_trigger_position< t_TyLexTraits,
+                                                    s_knTriggerLocalPartBegin, t_fInLexGen >;
+    template < class t_TyLexTraits, bool t_fInLexGen = true >
+    using TyGetTriggerLocalPartEnd = _l_trigger_string< t_TyLexTraits, s_knTriggerLocalPartEnd,
+                                                        s_knTriggerLocalPartBegin, t_fInLexGen >;

 ## Conversion to NFA, DFA and optimized DFA:
 ### Regular expressions are represented using a namespace in which several global operators are overridden.